 Step 4: Power The Connection

 Connect the receiver to the mains supply.
 If you have an active subwoofer, connect it to the power source.
-A passive subwoofer will however not require to be connected to the mains supply.
+A passive subwoofer, however, will not require being connected to the mains supply.
 You should check the type of subwoofer you are using before attempting to connect it to a power source.

 Step 5: Test The Connection

 Usually, subwoofers will have both a right and left channel.
 They may be labeled R/L or not.
-You may however get subs with mono connector and are labeled either mono or LFE.
+However, you may get subs with a mono connector labeled either mono or LFE.

 If the ports are not labeled at all, a Y-splitter cable can be used to improve the performance of a receiver with a mono output.

 Subwoofer cables come with a standard RCA connector and are much thicker than standard RCA cables.
-It can be used to connect a receiver to a speaker to reproduce low-frequency sound signals.
+They can be used to connect a receiver to a speaker to reproduce low-frequency sound signals.

 Most subwoofers require a single long cable with an RCA connector.
-Where a standard RCA cable is not available, a subwoofer cable is recommended because it offers more shield and resolution.
+Where a standard RCA cable is not available, a subwoofer cable is recommended because it offers more shielding and resolution.